hydroper/godot-tricks/basic.md

 ## Setting Default Themes

 Check “Advanced Settings” and search for “Theme” so you find an option to change the default theme.

+- Currently relying on the "default theme" project setting may be problematic.
+Prefer setting it on root nodes as explained here: https://ask.godotengine.org/129046/problems-using-a-custom-ui-theme

 ## SVG upscale